jhermann/rudiments/docs/usage.rst

 The functions :func:`rudiments.pysupport.import_name`
 and :func:`rudiments.pysupport.load_module`
-can be used for dynamic imports and adding a simple plugin system to your application.
+can be used for dynamic imports and adding a simple plug-in system to your application.

 To help with keeping code portable between Python 2.7 and 3.x, the :mod:`rudiments._compat` module offers unified names and semantics